Kotin-ak/VRC-Releases/README.md

 > **Supported Devices:**
 > - **vMix** — deep integration via HTTP/TCP API (all editions).
 > - **Blackmagic ATEM** — hardware video switcher control via COM SDK (requires Blackmagic ATEM Software Control installation).
+!| Currently, VRC is officially tested and fully supported only on the ATEM 2 M/E Constellation HD.
+Compatibility with other ATEM models is provided on a best-effort basis, depending on user demand and access to physical hardware.

 <br />